pbwhynot/pbwhynot/README.md

 🌱 I’m currently learning **C#, SQL, JavaScript and Flutter**

-⚡ I am one year in to the Web & Mobile Application Development program at NBCC
+⚡ I'm one year in to the Web & Mobile Application Development program at NBCC

 <p align="left">
 </p>